Augustus Paget: Biography

-Augustus Berkeley Paget was born on 16 April 1823, member of the Paget family, the son of the diplomat, the Rt.
-Hon.
-Sir Arthur Paget and his wife, Lady Augusta Fane (1786-1861), divorced in 1809 from John Parker, 2nd Baron Borigndon.
+Augustus Berkeley Paget was born on 16 April 1823, member of the Paget family, the son of the diplomat Arthur Paget and his wife, Lady Augusta Fane, divorced in 1809 from John Parker, 2nd Baron Borigndon.
 He was the nephew of General Sir Edward Paget and grandson of Henry Bayly Paget, 1st Earl of Uxbridge.
 He was educated at Charterhouse, and in 1840 he entered the service of the crown as clerk in the secretary's department of the general Post Office.
 He was soon transferred to the Audit Office, and again on 21 August 1841 to the more competitive Foreign Office.

 Paget then decided to enter the diplomatic service, and on 2 December 1843, obtained an appointment as temporary attaché at Madrid, where he remained till 1846.
 On 6 February 1846, he was appointed precis writer to the foreign secretary, Lord Aberdeen, but on 26 June became second paid attaché to the British embassy at Paris.
 Here he witnessed the French demonstration of 15 May 1848, and the establishment of the second empire; on 18 December 1851 he became first paid attaché.
 On 12 February 1852, he was promoted to be secretary of legation at Athens at a time when diplomatic relations with Greece were more or less in abeyance, so that his position was peculiar and required much tact.
 On 8 December 1852, he went on to Egypt and acted as consul-general till 19 February 1853, returned to England on leave of absence on 27 May 1853, and was transferred to The Hague as secretary of legation on 14 January 1854.
 Here he acted as chargé d'affaires from 7 May to 21 October 1855, and again from 3 July to 24 August 1856.
 He was transferred to Lisbon on 18 February 1857, and acted as chargé d'affaires from 9 July 1857 to 14 January 1858.
 On 1 April 1858, he was sent to Berlin and acted as chargé d'affaires from 17 June to 20 November 1858.
 On 13 December 1858, he was appointed envoy extraordinary and minister plenipotentiary to the King of Saxony.
 On 6 June 1859, he was gazetted to the post of minister at the court of Sweden and Norway, but on 6 July this appointment was cancelled in favour of that to Denmark.